-Years later, I stumbled across a construction that made much more sense.
-Consider a square.
+Years later, I stumbled across a construction that makes much more sense.
+Consider a square (Figure 2).
 Divide a side anywhere into two parts, named a and b.
 Then from the first a draw a straight line to point a on the adjacent side.
 Do the same to the third side, the fourth side, then close the inscribed square by drawing a straight line from the fourth side to the original point a.

 Figure 2 shows the original square of side a+b and the inscribed square of side c.Â